Teradata/developer-resources/docs/explore-and-analyze-data/project-lifecycle.md

 AI Unlimited provides [magic commands](/docs/explore-and-analyze-data/magic-commands.md) for creating and managing projects in Jupyter notebooks.

 If you create a project, you are its owner.
 Once a project is created, your Git repository owner can [add collaborators](/docs/manage-ai-unlimited/add-collaborators.md) to the project in the repository.
-Back in the notebook, you'll need to update the engine for those new users.
+In the notebook, you'll need to update the engine for those new users.

 You might be the owner of one or more projects and a collaborator on others.
-While owners and collaborators can use the same magic commands, their points of view are somewhat different.
+While owners and collaborators can use the same magic commands, their project involvement is typically different.

 ## Project owners

+***placeholder graphic - to be replaced***

 import ProjectFlowImg from './project-flow_project-owner.svg';